nuel-emeka/Arteri-recommender/README.md

 ## How it Works

 The Arteri-Recommender system considers user preferences and filters HMO data based on location and price range.
-It then recommends the top 3 HMOs with the closest similarity in services offered according to the user's preferences.
+It then recommends the top 5 HMOs with the closest similarity in services offered according to the user's preferences, and then filters down to 3 based on existing ratings.

 # Data and other resources
 We have added the data used in developing this algorithm including the raw data we collected.
-This will need to be updated and edited to reflect present realities and state of things
+This will need to be updated and edited to reflect present realities and state of the industry.
+The HMO ratings file is a publicly aggregated feedback of some of the available HMOs which was applied to filter the final recommendation to the user.

 # Development Team